George Butler, 5th Marquess of Ormonde: Inheritance and Estates

 Upon the death of his uncle, James Butler, 3rd Marquess of Ormonde, George's father Lord Arthur became the 4th Marquess of Ormonde.
 As the oldest son and heir to the family titles, George became entitled to use the courtesy title Earl of Ossory, which he was known by until his father's death in 1943.
 Under the terms of the 3rd Marquess' Will, Lord Ossory inherited a life interest in the family seat of Kilkenny Castle and several other estates traditionally owned by the Marquess of Ormonde.
 This was made in an attempt to avoid burdening the Estate with death duties for both the 3rd and 4th Marquesses.
 His father, the 4th Marquess, was supported by the independent wealth of his American wife, Ellen Stager.

-The family's English estates were sold in the early 1920's to pay off the death duties payable on the estates following the death of Ossory's Uncle; some £160,000 in taxes were payable on the estate, which was valued at approximately £400,000 to £450,000.
+The family's English estates were sold in the early 1920's to pay off the death duties payable on the estates following the death of Ossory's Uncle; some £160,000 in taxes, charges and administration fees were payable by the estate, which was valued at approximately £400,000 to £450,000.
+In addition to the significant costs charged on the estate after the Third Marquess' death, George was also required to make substantial annual outlays from the estate income to his aunt and uncles.

+Under the terms of their marriage settlement, The Third Marquess' widow Elizabeth, Dowager Marchioness of Ormonde was entitled to a life annuity of £3,000 from the Ormonde Estates.
+Under the terms of his will, the Third Marquess of Ormonde had provided for additional annuities of £3,000 to George's father Arthur Butler, 4th Marquess of Ormonde for life, and £275 to Lord Theobald Butler, which would also be payable to Lord Theobald's wife during her lifetime if she outlived her husband.

 Ireland

-The bulk of the landed estates of the Butlers of Ormonde had been sold in 1903 under the Wyndham Land Acts.
+The bulk of the Irish landed estates of the Butlers of Ormonde had been sold in 1903 under the Wyndham Land Acts.
 When Lord Ossory inherited the life-tenancy of the Ormonde Settled Estates Trust in 1919, the family's Irish Landholding had been reduced to 95 acres in and around Kilkenny Castle, 491 acres at Dunmore Park, 900 acres at Garryricken, and some 5,630 acres of woodland (mostly used for forestry and shooting) at the family's shooting lodge at Ballyknockane, Tipperary.

 In March of 1921 the 239-acre Garryricken House estate, and an adjoining 277-acre estate which had already been divided into 14 separate lots were sold at the behest of Lord Ossory and his Uncle's Executors.